How to start a knitting groupPublished on 3 August 2018 By Emma Friedlander-Collins 5 min read

 2. Find a space to meet up

 Once you’ve got a bunch of people who are committed to coming along and giving it a try, you need a place to meet in.
 Knit & natter meetups are often held in bars or cafes.
 My friends and I take it in turns to go to each others houses, it can be a bit of a squeeze and the husband makes himself very scarce, but it’s only once every few weeks, and keeps things intimate.
-I organised one as an after-school club to get to know some of the new mum’s when my boys started school, and they let us use the cafeteria (it did smell of school dinners, but we coped!).
+I organised one as an after-school club to get to know some of the new mom’s when my boys started school, and they let us use the canteen (it did smell of school lunches, but we coped!).
 As long as you have enough room for all of you, and the space you’re in is happy to host you, then you’re good to go.

 3. Be consistent

 If you’re starting out, then one of the most important things is just to keep turning up.
 Same time, same place, whenever you say you’ll be there.
 It may take a few weeks before anybody else comes, you just need to be there.
-It’s also a really good thing to practice even if it’s just you and some pals.
+It’s also a really good thing to practise even if it’s just you and some mates.
 Like any club, setting that time aside to commit to it becomes a way of carving out that special time, just for you, in what can be a crazy busy week.